Yabonev/reducing-friction-during-agentic-coding/README.md

 > ...
 > ...
 >
-> USER: You didn't ask for permission before commiting
+> USER: You didn't ask for permission before committing
 >
 > CC: You're absolutely right.
 I should have waited for your confirmation after presenting the commit plan.